Dunstable: 19th century

-Dunstable's first railway opened in 1848.
+Dunstable's first railway opened in 1848, originally in Houghton Regis.
 It was a branch joining the West Coast Main Line at Leighton Buzzard.
 A second line linking Dunstable with Hatfield via Luton opened in 1858.
 Passenger services to Dunstable were withdrawn in 1965, but the line between Dunstable and Luton remained open for freight traffic for many years.

-A Local Government District was established to administer the town in 1863, which was incorporated in 1864 to become the Municipal Borough of Dunstable.

 Dunstable was a significant market town, but its importance diminished as the neighbouring town of Luton grew.

 20th century

 The 19th century saw the straw hat making industry come to Luton and a subsequent decline in Dunstable, to be replaced in the early 20th century by the printing and motor vehicle industries, with companies such as Waterlow's and Vauxhall Motors respectively.
 The new Bedford Dunstable plant came into production in 1942 to support the British Army in the Second World War.
 It continued manufacturing commercial trucks and buses until 1992.
 The closure of the main factories and the decline of manufacturing in the area has led to this distinctiveness being lost.

 Shops were concentrated along High Street North/South (Watling Street) and in 1966 the Quadrant Shopping Centre opened.
-By the 1980s, Dunstable town centre was a successful shopping centre featuring major retailers including Sainsbury's, Tesco, Waitrose, Bejam/Iceland, Boots, Halfords, Co-op department store, Argos, Woolworths, Burton, Next and many independent specialist shops including Moore's of Dunstable.
-These attracted shoppers from outlying villages resulting in a thriving retail town centre larger than would be supportable by Dunstable residents alone, so much so that in 1985 the Eleanor's Cross retail area was developed to cater mainly for smaller shops.
+During the 1980s, Dunstable town centre was a successful shopping centre featuring major retailers including Sainsbury's, Tesco, Waitrose, Bejam/Iceland, Boots, Halfords, Co-op department store, Argos, Woolworths, Burton, Next and many independent specialist shops including Moore's of Dunstable.
+These attracted shoppers from outlying villages resulting in a retail town centre larger than would be supportable by Dunstable residents alone, so much so that in 1985 the Eleanor's Cross retail area was developed to cater mainly for smaller shops.

 The Cottage Garden Flower Shop of Chiltern Road, established in 1898, is believed to be the oldest independent retail business still trading.

 21st century

-As with many other market towns, the rise of out-of-town retail parks with free parking caused a decline in town centre trade; Sainsbury's, Tesco, Halfords, and Next moved to newer larger premises out-of-town.
+As with many other market towns, the rise of out-of-town retail parks contributed to a decline in town centre trade; Sainsbury's, Tesco, Halfords, and Next moved to newer larger premises out-of-town.

-More recently, major retailers Asda, Wilko and Aldi have opened stores in the town centre.
-Whitbread PLC, which manages Premier Inn, Beefeater, Brewers Fayre and Table Table, is headquartered on the Houghton Regis/Dunstable industrial estate which is also home to the head office of Costa Coffee.
+More recently, major grocery retailers Asda and Aldi have opened stores within the town centre.
+Whitbread PLC, which manages Premier Inn, Beefeater, Brewers Fayre and Table Table, is headquartered on the Houghton Regis/Dunstable industrial estate.

 Governance

-Before the Local Government Act 1972 coming into force in 1974, Dunstable was a municipal borough.
-It is now a civil parish in the Central Bedfordshire district.
-The civil parish is served by Dunstable Town Council which is based at Grove House.

-For council elections the town is divided into wards.
-Since 2002, these have been called Chiltern, Dunstable Central, Icknield, Manshead, Northfields and Watling.
+There are two tiers of local government covering Dunstable, at parish (town) and unitary authority level: Dunstable Town Council and Central Bedfordshire Council.
+The town council has its offices at Grove House, 76 High Street North.

-Dunstable is served by the Bedfordshire Police force where the Police and Crime Commissioner is Festus Akinbusoye.
-He is the first black Briton to be elected to this position.
+Dunstable is served by the Bedfordshire Police force where the Police and Crime Commissioner is John Tizard.